Dasmariñas: Sports

+The construction of the City of Dasmariñas Arena is almost finished that can accommodate 5000 seating capacity in Barangay Burol Main, Dasmariñas City Province of Cavite as seen on Friday (March 26, 2021).
+The City of Dasmariñas Arena recently hosts national events like games of the AsiaBasket last November 3–12, 2024 & Philippine Basketball Association (PBA) semi finals last May 22, 2024, soon it can also host prestigious beauty pageants like Binibining Pilipinas, and events that require a big seating capacity like concert events.

+And also the city has an outdoor arena called The New City of Dasmariñas Football Field and Track Oval with Grandstand that can host a big event like "Palarong Pambansa".
+And a Boxing Gym.

-There are 104 covered courts in 75 barangays and 10 public schools in the city.
+There are 106 covered courts in 75 barangays and 10 in public schools in the city.

 There are also free sports clinics in the city, such as chess, baseball, and taekwondo.

 The first Inter–Barangay Sports Tournament was held in 1999 where only two events were played Basketball and Volleyball.
 Since then it became a regular feature in the annual program of the local government of Dasmariñas.

 The City Employees' Sportsfest caters to the employees of the City Government of Dasmariñas.
 It started in 2005 and since then, it has become a very much awaited event.
 Department Heads and rank and file employees compete in a friendly competition where talent, skills and perseverance are displayed in a manner comparable to a high level tournament.

 Dasmariñas Private Schools Athletic Association commonly known as DPSAA started as an experimental project in 2001 to select athletes who will represent Private Schools in the Municipal Meet (now City Meet).
 After ten years in existence, DPSAA has become a breeding ground for athletes who hail from private schools.